CERTCC/SSVC/docs/reference/decision_points/safety_impact.md

 ### Situated Safety Impact

-Deployers are anticipated to have a more fine-grained perspective on the safety impacts broadly defined in [Safety Impact](#table-safety-impact).
+Deployers are anticipated to have a more fine-grained perspective on the safety impacts broadly defined in *Safety Impact*.
 We defer this topic for now because we combine it with [*Mission Impact*](mission_impact.md) to simplify implementation for deployers.